top of page

 The sports car that the Alfa Romeo was faster than was a Porsche.

-English dependent clauses (nominal content, complementary, relative, and adverbial clauses) use the same subordinating conjunctions, which can cause confusion.
-What often helps to distinguish between the clauses is the intonation contour or the punctuation pattern applied.
+💥 English dependent clauses (nominal, relative, and adverbial clauses) use the same wh-markers as relative pronouns, complementizers, or subordinating conjunctions, which can cause confusion:

-It-cleft (formal) (provides specific contrastive information): Relative clause (provides general information):
+It-cleft (provides contrastive information): Relative clause (provides general information):

 contrastive focus background focus

 It was Jones that was injured.
-The reason that I can't go is that I don't have time.
+The reason (why) I can't go is that I don't have time.

 It was Jones who was injured.
-The reason why I can't go is that I don't have time.
+The reason I can't go is (because) I don't have time.

 When referring to nonhuman (inanimate) entities (animals, things, and ideas), we can use either that in essential clauses or which in nonessential clauses.
 When referring to humans, we can use either that or who in essential or who in nonessential clauses (never which).